-Braille equipment provided through the iCanConnect program includes a wide variety of refreshable displays and sophisticated multipurpose devices, which enhance access to distance communication.
+Braille equipment provided through the iCanConnect program includes a wide variety of refreshable displays and sophisticated multipurpose devices, that enhances access to distance communication.
 Some can be used as stand-alone devices connected via Wi-Fi, while others are paired with a mobile device to provide tactile access to e-mail, text messaging, and other modern communication resources enjoyed by the general public.
 To receive braille equipment, an eligible consumer must be proficient in braille and must have access to the internet or cellular service.

-iCanConnect provides both Windows and Apple computers, including desktops and laptops to eligible consumers who have internet access.
+iCanConnect provides both Windows and Apple computers, including desktops and laptops, to eligible consumers who have Internet access.
 The program can also provide a large monitor if needed.

-Includes audible, visual, and vibrating signalers that alert the user to a phone ringing, new e-mail, or other types of distance communications.
+This category includes audible, visual, and vibrating signalers that alert the user to a phone ringing, new e-mail, or other types of distance communications.

 This category includes screen readers and screen magnifier programs.
 A screen reader can serve as an interface between a computer and a braille display, and for those with usable hearing, it also provides synthesized speech output of what is on the computer screen.
-The user interacts with the screen reader and the computer via a complex set of keyboard commands.
+The user interacts with the screen reader and the computer via a set of keyboard commands.
 A screen magnifier selectively enlarges what is on the computer screen to enable access by individuals with very limited vision.